unahouExosite/docs/portals/README.md

 ##### Permissions

- * User can get information of the domain that the user is a member of.
+ * User can get information from the domain the user is under.

 ##### Request